James Becket

-James Becket (born October 5, 1936) is an American writer and filmmaker who currently uses documentary film to address issues of social justice and the environment.
-Previously he wrote, directed, and produced independent feature films and, as a journalist and human-rights lawyer, he reported on and engaged with important political events and social problems in Europe and Latin America.
+James Becket (October 5, 1936 – September 22, 2026) was an American writer and filmmaker who used documentary film to address issues of social justice and the environment.
+Previously he wrote, directed, and produced independent feature films and, as a journalist and human rights lawyer, he reported on and engaged with important political events and social problems in Europe and Latin America.

+Life and career

 Education

 B.A.
 Williams College (Highest Honors).
 Becket graduated from Harvard Law School in 1962.
 Instituto de Economia, University of Chile (Fulbright Scholar), Graduate Institute of International Studies, Geneva, Switzerland.

-Biography

 Journalist

 In the 1960s Becket began writing as a foreign correspondent from Europe, Latin America and Africa.
 His reports and articles appeared amongst others in The New Republic, The Nation, the New York Times, the Christian Science Monitor, Journal de Genève etc. He also contributed to scholarly journals on issues of land reform, economic development, and international human rights law.

-Human Rights Lawyer and the Greek Dictatorship
+Human rights lawyer and the Greek dictatorship

 In April 1967 a junta of Greek Colonels seized power in Greece.
 Becket and his Greek wife, Maria Becket became active in the resistance and the international movement to restore democracy in Greece.
 Amnesty International sent Becket and barrister Anthony Marreco to Athens to investigate alleged human rights violations.
 Their Report which emphasized the regime's use of torture based on first hand testimony was widely reported in global media.
 Three Scandinavian countries brought the Greek Case before the European Commission of Human Rights Becket wrote Barbarism in Greece documenting torture and continued writing articles, appearing on television such as the National Broadcasting Company (NBC) and British Broadcasting Company (BBC) in the conflict with the regime over public opinion.
 When the European Commission was to hold hearings in Strasbourg, the Beckets organized the escapes of torture victims from Greece who gave first hand testimony to the commission.
 Becket also appeared as a witness.
 The violation of Article 3 of the European Convention on Human Rights prohibiting torture proved to be a key issue in the commission's decision to condemn the dictatorship leading to its exit from the Council of Europe.
 Becket was declared persona non grata by the Greek regime.